iamkarthikarun/QuizMasterAI/README.md

 - Context-aware responses
 - Streaming response display

-*Note: The Jupyter notebooks in this repository are in their raw, unpolished form - because who has time to clean notebooks when the system works? 😅*
+*Note: The Jupyter notebooks in this repository are in their raw, unpolished form - because who has time to clean notebooks when the system works?
+I swear I would keep it as clean as a scalpel in an actual paid environment :disguised_face: :sunglasses:*

 ## Results and Performance